gaib-ai/symbiotic-super-sum/README.md

 ### Step 3: Start the Local Network

 Navigate into the newly created directory and start all services in the background.
-This will pull necessary Docker images, build the `dvn-worker`, and start the two blockchains, the Symbiotic relay sidecars, and the DVN worker.
+This will pull necessary Docker images, build the `dvn-node`, and start the two blockchains, the Symbiotic relay sidecars, and the DVN worker.

 ```bash
 cd temp-network && docker compose up --build -d && cd ..